pre-processing-r/rpp/README.md

 ### `aaa.R`

 - Safe with `--vanilla`
-- Requires all `.R` files to be present in the directory
+- Requires all `.R` files to be present in the directory, we can warn and ask the user to rebuild
+- The file will exist unchanged in the built package but must not produce any effect.
+Maybe check with `if (requireNamespace("rpp", quietly = TRUE)) {}` ?